 A warm welcome awaits you in our Fine Arts building, where the atmosphere is one of tolerance, comradery, and respect.
 Our faculty and staff are active professional artists, and our emphasis on small class sizes ensures that each student is given individual attention and guidance.
 Everyone is on a first-name basis, and you'll find both faculty and fellow students more than willing to introduce you to the area, chat about art, or perhaps arrange an afternoon of downhill skiing.

-Our four-year program includes courses in drawing, painting, sculpture, printmaking, photography, digital imaging and art history.
+Our four-year program includes courses in drawing, painting, sculpture, printmaking, photography, digital imaging and visual culture/art history.
 We believe that artistic freedom and creative expression require both technical skill and intellectual vision, acquired through a disciplined application of effort and a critical awareness of artistic issues past and present.
 The workload can be intense, but it is also an enjoyable, memorable experience, and well worth the effort (as our many successful alumni will assure you).